Y0Coss/docs-fork/pages/web_cloud/web_hosting/cms_manual_installation/guide.en-ie.md

 ---
-title: 'Installing a CMS manually on your Web Hosting plan'
+title: "Tutorial - Installing a CMS manually on your Web Hosting plan"
-excerpt: 'Find out more about some of the compatible CMS for Web Hostings'
+excerpt: "Find out more about some of the compatible CMS for Web Hostings"
 updated: 2025-10-28
 ---